EuroTeQ Collider winter semester 22/23

 What is the Waste Challenge?

-A possible question is if the resources needed in battery chemistries today are still as relevant for the next generation of battery technology.
-Cobalt, for example; its share in the battery is continuously reduced and may not be used at all in the future.
-Completely new battery types and chemistries like solid-state may work towards or against this trend.The project group may also explorethe expected behavior from car manufacturers: re-use of batteries reduces the demand for new batteries in electricity-grid applications.
+A possible question is whether the resources required in today's battery chemistries will remain relevant for the next generation of battery technology.
+Cobalt, for example, its share in the battery is continuously reduced and may not be used at all in the future.
+Completely new battery types and chemistries, like solid-state, may work towards or against this trend.
+The project group may also explore the expected behavior of car manufacturers: reusing batteries reduces the demand for new batteries in electricity-grid applications.
 For the individual car manufacturer to benefit from this, the entire industry needs to coordinate its efforts.
 Solo efforts could easily undermine any coordinated action.
-The project group should give an overview of all identified factors and current trends in the industryand develop a recommendation for used batteries.
+The project group should provide an overview of all identified factors and current trends in the industry and develop recommendations for used batteries.

-• Will the resources needed in battery chemistries today still be as relevant for the next generation of battery technology?
+- Will the resources needed in battery chemistries today still be as relevant for the next generation of battery technology?

-• What usage strategy can be expected fromdistributors of batteries like car manufacturers?
+- What usage strategy can be expected from distributors of batteries like car manufacturers?

 Who is behind this challenge?

-Founded in 2019, STABL Energy is one of the most innovative startups for the energy transition, winning the pv-magazine Megawatt Award in 2020 and the ees Award in 2022, and being named a global Top100 Energy Startup in 2021.
-We are funded by renowned and experienced Tech VCs from Germany and Switzerland.We are all united by the vision of enabling a climate-neutral energy system: with safe, sustainable, and efficient battery storage systems.
+Founded in 2019, STABL Energy is one of the most innovative startups in the energy transition, having won the PV-Magazine Megawatt Award in 2020 and the ees Award in 2022, and been named a global Top 100 Energy Startup in 2021.
+We are funded by renowned and experienced Tech VCs from Germany and Switzerland.
+We are united by a shared vision of enabling a climate-neutral energy system with safe, sustainable, and efficient battery storage systems.

 Desired Impact

-If used batteries such as traction batteries for electric vehicles were simply reused after their first use instead of being recycled directly in complex and costly processes, the greater availability and thus presumably lower costs would make the use of battery storage more interesting.
-Battery storage is an essential part of our strategy to mitigate global warming through the use of more renewable energy in the electricity grid.
-Since renewable energies are very volatile, a buffer is needed for temporal or spatial separation of energy production and energy use.Currently, the necessity of recycling batteries is still underestimated, since only a few batteries have reached the end of their life.
-This will change massively in the next few years, as the number of returns of electric cars, electric scooters or other electric mobility devices will increase significantly.
-We assume that the players along the cycle from raw material to raw material are currently not connected enough to be able to enter into meaningful political discussions.
-Once the relevant factors are identified, the right contacts for cross-industry issues could be identified and addressed.
+If used batteries, such as traction batteries for electric vehicles, were reused after their initial use instead of being recycled through complex and costly processes, the greater availability and, presumably, lower costs would make the use of battery storage more attractive.
+Battery storage is a crucial component of our strategy to mitigate global warming by increasing the use of renewable energy in the electricity grid.
+Since renewable energies are highly volatile, a buffer is needed for the temporal or spatial separation of energy production and consumption.
+Currently, the necessity of recycling batteries is still underestimated, as only a small percentage of batteries have reached the end of their life.
+This will change significantly in the next few years, as the number of returns of electric cars, electric scooters, or other electric mobility devices is expected to increase substantially.
+We assume that the players along the cycle from raw material to raw material are currently not sufficiently connected to engage in meaningful political discussions.
+Once the relevant factors are identified, the right contacts for cross-industry issues can be identified and addressed.

 Skills needed/recommended

-• You’re a team of 2-3 people studying in the fourth semester onwards;
+- You’re a team of 2-3 people studying in the fourth semester onwards;

-• You are interested in strategic issues of an innovative high-techhardwarestartup;
+- You are interested in strategic issues of an innovative high-tech hardware startup;

-• You are open to new things and cancreatively deal with challenges;
+- You are open to new things and can creatively deal with challenges;

-• You have an independent, structured and systematic way of working;
+- You have an independent, structured, and systematic way of working;

-• Ideally, you are a well-established team that is eager to experiment and has a great passion for providing new impulses;
+- Ideally, you are a well-established team that is eager to experiment and has a great passion for providing new impulses;

 Relevant links

-Download challenge presentation as pdf
+Download the challenge description as pdf

 Social innovation towards a sustainable European food system